fsprojects/FSharpLint/docs-gen/markdown/index.md

       }
     }

+Previously, configuration was specified in XML format.
+You can automatically convert your XML config to the JSON format using the dotnet tool:

+    dotnet fsharplint -convert <path-to-xml> (output-path>

 #### Disabling rules within code

 To disable a rule for a single section of code the [SuppressMessageAttribute](http://msdn.microsoft.com/en-us/library/system.diagnostics.codeanalysis.suppressmessageattribute(v=vs.110).aspx) can be used.
 The attribute will not be included into the IL (as long as you don't have the `CODE_ANALYSIS` preprocessing symbol set).